OpenCloning/OpenCloning-submission/docs/index.md

 | ------------- | --------------------------------------- | --------- | ------------------------------------------------ |
 | PMID:25871405 | https://www.addgene.org/kits/moclo-ytk/ | MoClo YTK | Golden-gate based modular cloning kit for yeast. |

-* `pmid`: The PMID (pubmed unique identifier) of the publication associated with the kit.
-You can get this by searching the publication in pubmed and copying the number from the url.
+* `pmid`: The PMID (PubMed unique identifier) of the publication associated with the kit.
+You can get this by searching the publication in PubMed and copying the number from the url.
 For example, https://pubmed.ncbi.nlm.nih.gov/25871405/ has a corresponding `PMID:25871405`.
 * `addgene_url`: The url of the kit in AddGene.
 * `title`: The title of the kit.
 * `description`: A description of the kit.

 ### Submitter 🙋

 Contains info of the submitters of this spreadsheet (you!).
-You can add several lanes.
-Only the `full_name` is required, but you can add the other fields to get credit for your submission.
+You can add several rows.
+Only the `full_name` is required, but you can add the other fields to get further credit for your submission.

 | full_name           | orcid               | github_username |
 | ------------------- | ------------------- | --------------- |